This is your start-to-finish guide for creating a killer Airbnb guidebook.

 They assist guests by providing answers to frequently asked questions.
 Additionally, it’s fortunate that one guest’s questions are likely shared by others.

 - I’m looking for a good bite to eat.
 Where should I go?
 Any standout dishes on the menu?

 - This is such a big city!
 What sightseeing attractions should I check out?

-- I’m craving a good cappuccino.
+- I am craving a good cappuccino.
 Does that exist around here?

 - I need to keep the kids happy.
 Any ideas?

 The key to a virtuous circle of bookings is positive reviews.
-There’s no quicker shortcut to a good review than providing a stunningly useful guidebook.
-After all, communication, location and value represent half of the review criteria that a host is assessed against.
-Most importantly, a guidebook demonstrates a communicative host, living in a great location, providing valued guest experiences.
+There’s no faster shortcut to a good review than providing a stunningly useful Airbnb guidebook.
+After all, communication, location, and value represent half of the review criteria that a host is assessed against.
+Thus, a guidebook demonstrates a communicative host with a great living space, who provides valuable guest experiences.

-You can proactively answer guest questions by creating a welcome guide that showcases the best your neighborhood has to offer.
+You can proactively answer guests’ questions by creating a welcome guide that showcases the best your neighborhood has to offer.
 This kind of guidebook helps your listing stand out from the competition, too.
-Your guidebook is publicly displayed on your Airbnb listing page (even before guests book your place).
-You can also print your guide and make it available in hard-copy format, once they arrive.
+Not only that, but it will also be publicly displayed on your Airbnb listing page (even before guests book your place).
+Additionally, you can print your guide and make it available in hard-copy format, once they arrive.